Gbone3176/EGA-Webpages/README.md

 >>> python unit_test.py
 ```

-### Requirements(Minimum)

-Download and install Python, I am using Python 3.7.2, make sure to check the box Add Python to PATH on the installation setup screen. </p>
-Download and install MySQL Community Server and MySQL Workbench, you can skip this step if you already have a MySQL server set up. </p>

 **Major operations handled**

 1).
 Form Design — Design a login and registration form with HTML5 and CSS3.<br>